epam/edp-jenkins-operator/docs/api.md

-JenkinsSpec defines the desired state of Jenkins
+JenkinsSpec defines the desired state of Jenkins.

 <table>
     <thead>